profullstack/music/README.md

 The `move.sh` script helps organize WAV audio files by:
 - Renaming files with sequential numbering (001, 002, etc.)
 - Processing files in-place within their current directory
-- Converting WAV files to high-quality MP3 format using @profullstack/transcoder
+- Converting WAV files to high-quality MP3 and FLAC formats using @profullstack/transcoder
-- Supporting multiple output formats (WAV, MP3, or both)
+- Supporting multiple output formats (WAV, MP3, FLAC, or all)

+## About ProFullStack Music

+This tool is part of the [ProFullStack Music](https://music.profullstack.com) ecosystem - a music distribution and band promotion platform.
+We specialize in:

+- **Music Distribution**: Getting your music on all major streaming platforms
+- **Band Promotion**: Marketing and promotional services for independent artists
+- **Audio Production Tools**: Professional-grade tools for music production and organization

+Visit [music.profullstack.com](https://music.profullstack.com) to learn more about our music services and how we can help promote your band or distribute your music worldwide.

 ## Prerequisites